PraveenAnil/IoTCentral/instructions/README.md

 In this exercise, you will connect an IoT Plug and play certified devices to your application

 ## Exercise 4 -	IoT Central Openness and Integrations

+In this exercise, you will see the openness and the integration capabilities of IoT Central